 Artillery Fungus and Other Things That Grow in Mulch// here is the normal content // ?>

-A commonly seen organism is the slime mold (ex.
+A common surface mold is slime mold (ex.
 Physarum sp.) that will rapidly grow over the surface of mulched areas, characterized by a yellow, orange, or white, soft gooey mass.
 They are harmless, and can be raked away.
-Left undisturbed, they will produce spores and then dry up, but may grow again after later rains.
+Undisturbed, they will produce spores and then dry up, but may grow again after rain events

 Stinkhorns (ex.
-Mutinus sp.) are common, characterized by a long tube like structure that may reach 6 to 7 inches in height overnight.
-Stinkhorns have a slimy, smelly cap (hence their name) where spores are produced.
-The smell attracts insects to the cap where they may pick up spores and carry them to new locations.
-The stinkhorns are harmless and may be broken up by raking lightly over the mulch.
+Mutinus sp.) are common, characterized by an upright tube like structure that may reach 6 to 7 inches in height overnight.
+Stinkhorns have a slimy, smelly cap on which spores are produced.
+The smell attracts insects to the cap where they pick up spores and carry them to new locations.
+Stinkhorns are harmless and may be broken up by raking lightly over mulch.

 Bird’s Nest Fungi

-Another common one is the Bird’s Nest Fungus (ex.
-Cyathus sp.).
-There are a couple of types that produce small (1/4 inch or smaller) cup-shaped fruiting bodies on top of mulch, usually in groups.
-These cups have very small round spore bodies (peridioles) in the bottom, which look like miniature eggs in a bird nest.
-The round spore bodies are splashed out of the cups during rains, or moved around by animals or man, spreading the spores of the fungus to new food sources of organic matter.
-This fungus too is harmless, and may be raked over to stop the production and movement of spores.
+Bird’s nest fungi (ex.
+Cyathus sp.) produce small (1/4 inch or smaller) cup-shaped fruiting bodies on top of mulch, usually in clusters.
+Cups have very small round spore bodies (peridioles) in the bottom, which look like miniature eggs in a bird nest.
+Spore bodies (eggs) are splashed out of cups during rains, or moved around by animals or man, spreading spores of the fungus.
+Bird’s nest fungi are harmless, and raking prevents growth and movement of spores.

 Disclaimer: Reference to commercial products or trade names does not imply endorsement by University of Delaware Cooperative Extension or bias against those not mentioned.